MatthewReid854/reliability/docs/Probability plots.rst

 .. image:: images/Normal_probability_plot.png

 In this second example, we will fit an Exponential distribution to some right censored data.
 To create this data, we will draw it from an exponentail distribution that has a location shift of 12.
-Once again, the true
+Once again, the true CDF has also been plotted to provide the comparison.
+Note that the x-axis is time-gamma as it is necessary to subtract gamma from the x-plotting positions if we want the plot to appear linear.

 .. code:: python